 Taste: Raisins, currants, sultanas… ginger and cinnamon.
 Milk chocolate.
 Oak.
 Caramel.
 Orange creams.

 The first dram out the bottle is rarely the best one and that certainly proved to be the case here.
 The whisky wasn’t unpleasant in any way, just a little closed.
-Water and time can work wonders though and it soon began to unveil itself.
+Water and time worked wonders though and it soon began to unveil itself.
 Thus far I’ve found subsequent drams to require a similar splash of water in order to get the best out of the whisky but it does seem to be improving with each pour.
 Not quite a sherry bomb, but the prominent sherry influence and comfortable drinking strength make this a very pleasant dram for a reasonable price.

 Visit the Càrn Mòr website here.